What Role Do Hormones Play in IBS?

 Prolactin

-According to some studies, it appears that there is an association between increased blood levels of the hormone prolactin and IBS.
+According to some studies, there appears to be an association between increased blood levels of the hormone prolactin and IBS.
 Prolactin helps women to breastfeed their infants.
 This hormone can also be increased when one is under stress.
 One theory as to why this happens is that the increased prolactin levels may cause oversecretion of cholecystokinin, inducing the development of IBS.
-Cholecystokinin (CCK), is a digestive hormone that is released when food from your stomach reaches the first part of your small intestine.
+Cholecystokinin (CCK) is a digestive hormone released when food from your stomach reaches the first part of your small intestine.

 Estrogen and Progesterone